 You live with one other intern in a rural village outside of San Isidro.
-Though you are placed as a pair in the same community, you each live with your own host family.
+You are placed as a pair in the same community, sharing a home with your host family.
 This is an unparalleled opportunity to truly become immersed in a community.
 You may wake early in the morning to help your host mother prepare coffee or fresh juice or sit at the table after dinner to share stories, play games, or tutor your host brother in English.
 While your volunteer efforts are a wonderful asset to your community, it may be these small, quiet moments and rhythms at home that you and your host family cherish most.

 Your primary responsibility in the village is to teach in the community school.
 Depending on your skills and interests and the school’s needs, you may teach English or any number of other subjects.
-Generally, the few local teachers these schools have are overworked, and they are happy to have your support with their students.
+Generally, the few local teachers these schools have are overworked, and thrilled to have your support and energy as an asset with their students.
 You and your fellow intern may choose to collaborate on lesson planning and team-teaching endeavors, and your in-country director will visit you weekly to provide ideas, strategies and ongoing support.

 While providing much needed assistance in the school, teaching also provides an excellent framework to begin building connections and trust within your community.
 Your Independent Project offers you yet another opportunity to engage with the community.
 Once you have begun your teaching responsibilities, your in-country director guides you through assessments and proposals for possible service projects of your own design.
 You can attend community meetings and social gatherings, volunteer at a local health clinic, work with a women’s cooperative, renovate classrooms, build a playground, start environmental initiatives like recycling, composting and tree planting, run an after-school sports or arts camp, design and paint a mural, create academic scholarship contests, or initiate programs for health education, adult literacy, or microfinance.